fljdin/fljdin.github.io/content/en/posts/2021-12-02-a-brief-history-of-backup-label.md

 START TIMELINE: 1
 ```

-This file is located in root's archive and will be usefull in startup process of
+This file is located in root's archive and will be useful in startup process of
 our cluster, since it contains the checkpoint information needed on a recovery
 situation.
 In above example, the sequence number (LSN) is `0/16000060` and will
 be found in WAL `000000010000000000000016`.
 In a lack of a backup label file,